skellis46/finger-pointing-moon/case-for-support.md

 >Information under this heading should build on the details given in the Academic Beneficiaries and Impact Summary sections of the Je-S form.
 Please provide examples of the kinds of outputs you propose to produce during the award and their proposed focus.
 Please explain further how the research will benefit other researchers in the field and – where relevant – academic beneficiaries in other disciplines.
 How do you propose to maximise the value of the proposed research outputs?

-problem 1 specific outcomes:
+**problem 1 specific outcomes:**

-    + glossary of terms central to current use of 'embodied knowledge' in dance and somatics practice-research
++ glossary of terms central to current use of 'embodied knowledge' in dance and somatics practice-research, published on project website
-    + annotated bibliography of key references regarding embodiment and embodied knowledge
-    + propose possible alternatives/clarification (depending on findings)
-    + critical summation of this analysis published as scholarly journal article (e.g. CP or J of Qualitative Research)
++ propose possible alternatives/clarification (depending on findings), and critical summation of this analysis published as scholarly journal article (e.g. CP or J of Qualitative Research)

-problem 2 specific outcomes:
+**problem 2 specific outcomes:**

 + annotated bibliography (published online) of 50-100 key published materials that examine epistemics of body-based practice
-        * figure out plan for publication of annotated bibliography: one page? summary at top? print to PDF function? how searchable? is this a database to be built into wordpress site?
 + open access 'visual trace' (e.g. photo series from experimental movement practice with RC)
 + exhibition of collected "unforgettable experiences of body-based performance"
-    + _The (un)knowable body_ exhibition: resources, insights, notes, images
++ _The (un)knowable body_ exhibition
     - consists of resources, insights, notes, images
-        - need to consider budget and practicalities for collecting and storing
-        - any copyright issues?
-        - broaden beyond the practices
     - installed at 2-3 locations: SDD, Dance4, The Workroom -- elsewhere in world? (maybe talk with Sue about this or?)

-problem 3 specific outcomes:
+**problem 3 specific outcomes:**

-    + white paper (published on project site) discussing common (and uncommon) language used to describe artistic-scholarly findings.
++ journal article discussing common (and uncommon) language used to describe artistic-scholarly findings.
 A summary of findings as well as a series of broad principles/proposals that articulate ranges of 'articulating new understandings'

-- video essay?

-think about using word lexicon -- create and analyse/critique lexicon glossary?

->A glossary is a collection of ideas, of clues.
-It does not confront its elusive objects head on, but this collection invites readers to take the long way, trusting that elusive objects (like imaginative journeys and relations) can only be known unexpectedly. - Emiliie p.157

-like a glossary of terms of epistemic terms — sensitised to the world of practice-research?
++ open access video essay (or desktop documentary) that reflexively collates and examines the development of epistemic principles and values.
+Also draws on data and understandings emerging from problems 1 and 2.

-project level outcomes (from all methods)
+**project level outcomes (from all methods):**

 - project blog - fortnightly post with updates, speculations, key ideas, quotes, insights, emerging understandings
 - github site for all text materials: radically transparent and OA
-- symposium: using Radhoc’s Unpanel or another Unconference idea)[^1] - maybe make it some kind of online community thing - publish presentations online; invite responses, comments
+- unconference? - maybe make it some kind of online community thing - publish presentations online; invite responses, comments
-- open access desktop documentary exploring practice-research epistemic principles and values (connected to all three research problems and all methods)
-- develop and publish a set of epistemic principles for body-based practice-research
-- develop and publish a set of epistemic values for body-based practice-research
-- journal article exploring these findings (values and principles)
 - project website

 + Outputs and Dissemination (what you will do with the knowledge) for your audience: